How to install Home Assistant on a Raspberry Pi

 8.1VersionHome Assistant Operating System 8.1

-It is recommended to use the 64-Bit versions of Home Assistant Operating System for both the Raspberry Pi 4 Model B and Raspberry Pi 3 Model B+.
-As such, you would copy the following URL for the Raspberry Pi 4:
+For both the Raspberry Pi 4 Model B and Raspberry Pi 3 Model B+, I recommend using the 64-Bit versions of Home Assistant Operating System.
+So, you would use the following URL for the Raspberry Pi 4:

 https://github.com/home-assistant/operating-system/releases/download/8.1/haos_rpi4-64-8.1.img.xz

-And the following URL for the Raspberry Pi 3 Model B+:
+And this one for the Raspberry Pi 3 Model B+:

 https://github.com/home-assistant/operating-system/releases/download/8.1/haos_rpi3-64-8.1.img.xz

-With the URL to the latest Home Assistant Operating System release copied, you can launch balenaEtcher and select the option titled 'Flash from URL'.
+Once you've got the URL to the latest Home Assistant Operating System release, it's time to fire up balenaEtcher and select the 'Flash from URL' option.

-Enter the URL you previously copied in the pop-up that appears.
-You don't have to bother with any authentication.
+Just drop the URL you copied earlier into the pop-up that appears.
+No need to worry about any pesky authentication steps.

-Starting the Raspberry Pi running Home Assistant for the first time
+First boot of your Raspberry Pi running Home Assistant

 Finding the IP of the Raspberry Pi running Home Assistant using your DHCP server

-1. Open the Command Prompt by pressing the ⊞ Windows + R keys and entering cmd into the prompt.
+1. Summon Command Prompt by pressing the ⊞ Windows + R keys and typing cmd into the box.

-2. Enter the command ipconfig and hit the ↵ Return key.
+2. Type ipconfig and press the ↵ Return key.

 4. Enter the IP into a browser to access your router/modem's interface.